 No, we’re currently only researching WWII veterans.
 However, if the WWII veteran we are researching served in another conflict and we’ve located documents in their file from those wars, we’ll include them in the biography.

 Can you research individuals who worked on the Home Front or in a civilian capacity during World War II?

 Not at this time.
 We currently only research WWII veterans.

 How can I pay for these services?

 You can pay with a major credit card or personal check made payable to The National WWII Museum.
 We do not accept cash.
 If you send a check, please remember to add the 9.45% tax.

 How long does the complete process take from beginning to end?

+The Research Historian said there was enough information to write on my veteran.
 Can you use materials I have to help write my veteran’s story?

 Absolutely!
 After we determine there is enough information in the OMPF to narrate your veteran’s story, you may provide any available materials that can be reviewed by our Research Historian to be used in the biography.
 We will work with you to transfer a copy of those items electronically so they can be incorporated into the story.